 It bears repetition that users are the key means to defeat phishing.
 When they can quickly and accurately identify a phishing email versus a legitimate message, the attacker loses outright.
 Services such as PhishMe seek to educate users and give them tools to report suspected phishing emails, allowing the victim organization’s security team to respond as needed to true phishing messages.

 From a technical perspective, application control solutions like that offered by our partner Carbon Black are absolutely the single most meaningful step toward prevention that an organization can take.
 This methodology ensures that only a list of approved binaries can run on the systems within an enterprise.
 Whether the phishing payload is garden-variety ransomware or highly-targeted custom malware, the price of becoming a victim generally reaches far beyond that of deploying and maintaining a whitelisting solution.

 No solution is 100% effective.
 Organizations that regularly educate employees and run application control in their environment are still susceptible to threats.
 For these organizations (or really any organization), the best way to improve your overall IR game is to take decisive action as soon after the event as possible.
 In the phishing game, this means quickly and accurately detecting malicious links visited, attachments opened, and the downloads that result.
-We built Red Canary as a high-value, low-cost solution that makes world-class endpoint detection and response technology available to organizations of any size.
+We built Red Canary Managed Endpoint Detection and Response to make enterprise level security available to organizations of any size.
 When a user does click on a phishing email, we exist to quickly detect the resultant activity and support our customers with the intelligence and tooling they need to conduct a solid cleanup without delay.